Billy-Dickson/Billy-Dickson.github.io/_posts/2025-01-04-Installing -ctop-to-monitor-docker-containers.md

 ctop is a free open source, simple and cross-platform top-like command-line tool for monitoring container metrics in real-time.
 It allows you to get an overview of metrics concerning CPU, memory, network, I/O for multiple containers and also supports inspection of a specific container.

+The only concern that I have, is that the software hasn't been updated in a while, but saying that, it works well and does what it says on the the tin.
+If you have concerns about installing a binary, then do feel free to look over the source code prior to compiling and installing it yourself.

+Instructions for doing so are [here](https://github.com/bcicen/ctop/). 😃

 ## Download and Install

 Download the ctop binary for Linux from the GitHub release page